Concave majorant of stochastic processes and Burgers turbulence: Introduction and notation

 In fluid mechanics, this geometrical problem is closely related to the solution of the one-dimensional Burgers equation with vanishing viscosity.
 Namely, if $v(x,t)$ is the velocity field of an incompressible fluid, Burgers has introduced the equation

 as a simple model of hydrodynamic turbulence, where $\epsilon$ is the viscosity.
 Burgers equation is a simplified version of Navier-Stokes equation, and even if it is known among physicists that it does not describe turbulence very accurately, it is broadly used in many physical problems such as shock wave formation in compressible fluids, or formation of large scale structure of the universe.
 See \cite{W} for more detailed information.
-Frisch explained why a probabilistic description of turbulence is necessary, and there has been since the 80's an abundant literature about the solution of Burgers equation with random initial conditions and vanishing viscosity, defined as the limit of the solution as $\epsilon$ tends to $0$.\\
+Frisch explained why a probabilistic description of turbulence is necessary, and there has been since the 80's an abundant literature about the solution of Burgers equation with random initial conditions and vanishing viscosity, defined as the limit of the solution as $\epsilon$ tends to $0$.

-It is explained in section $2$ how a topological description of the fluid can be deduced from the study of the convex hull of $\psi+f$, where ${\partial_{a}}\psi(0,.)=-v$, and $f$ is a parabolic drift.
-If the drift is removed, the study of the convex hull of $\psi$ retrieves the asymptotic structure of the fluid when time goes to $\infty$.\\
+It is explained in Section~\ref{sec:Physics} how a topological description of the fluid can be deduced from the study of the convex hull of $\psi+f$, where ${\partial_{a}}\psi(.,0)=-v$, and $f$ is a parabolic drift.
+If the drift is removed, the study of the convex hull of $\psi$ retrieves the asymptotic structure of the fluid when time goes to $\infty$.
+In particular, the points of $\Ext_{\psi}^+$ are the extremities of shock intervals, where a shock interval contains all the initial positions of particles that end up in the same clump after a finite time.
+If $a$ is a left and right accumulation point of $\Ext_{\psi}^+$, it means that $a$ has never collided with its neighbours during the turbulence.
+Such a point is said to be \emph{Lagrangian regular}.